Tw1ddle/needs-ai-lib/README.md

 WORK IN PROGRESS

-Needs AI is a utility based AI library written in Haxe.
+Needs AI is a utility-=based AI library written in Haxe.
 Run the demo [here](https://tw1ddle.github.io/needs-ai/index.html).
 Read the documentation [here](http://tw1ddle.github.io/needs-ai-lib/index.html).

-Utility based AI is useful for games where agents have to satisfy several competing needs.
-The utility AI weighs up a number of aspects of the game world an agent cares about, producing a normalized utility score for each action that each agent.
-Sets of similar actions are compared and the best action is chosen.

 # Features
- * Response curves - linear, polynomial, sine, normal, logit, logistic and more.
+ * Response curves.
+Linear, polynomial, sine, normal, logit, logistic and more.
- * Highly configurable - easily add and customize your own response curves, consideration/action/action set scoring strategies.
+ * Customize your own response curves, consideration/action/action set scoring strategies.

 # Usage
 See the [demo code](https://github.com/Tw1ddle/needs-ai) for a usage example.
 The overall design is as follows: agents take cues from their ''Brain''s, whose ''Reasoners''